top of page

 High upfront (tailored pattern & sewing)

-20-40 % lower – stock rolls trimmed to size on the jig
+20–40 % lower in our experience – stock rolls trimmed to size on the jig

 Site branding